-Our College is a laptop school for all students in Years 9 – 12 and students in Years 7 and 8 may bring a laptop for use in some classes.
-These laptops will have access to the College network for file storage and sharing, printing and access to the internet and email.
+Our College is a BYOD (Bring Your Own Device) laptop school for all students in Years 7 – 12, These laptops will have access to the College network for file storage and sharing, printing and access to the internet and email.

 What is BYO and how does it work?